 We anticipate that 1 PDH will be awarded for attending.

-Please note our vendor is requiring more advance notice for headcount than the past, therefore the registration deadline is Tuesday September 13, 2022.
+Please note our vendor is requiring more advance notice for headcount than the past, therefore we request your registration by Tuesday November 8, 2022.

 Please click on the link below to register.

 Pennoni has provided Geotechnical, Environmental, Construction Inspection, and Surveying Services for four new buildings on the 36thto 38thand Filbert Street blocks.
 The projects consist of the flagship uCity Square Life Sciences Building, the Powel Elementary Science and Leadership Academy (PSLAM), the Drexel Academic Tower (DAT), and 3700 Lancaster Avenue.
 All four buildings were under construction at the same time.
 The foundation systems for the buildings consisted of a combination of drilled shafts (commonly called caissons) and a mat foundation below the core of the building for the DAT and uCity square projects, while PSLAM and 3700 Lancaster were supported on aggregated piers and rigid inclusions, respectively.